 Abuznaid said he hopes the statistics in the report will bring attention to the situation of discrimination in America.

 “We’d like to see the international community, the United Nations, recognize this and do some outreach to our government and let them know that the world is watching and everything isn’t peachy and fuzzy in the U.S.,” he said.

 “Stand your ground” supporters think the move will not be a threat to the law.

-“Florida Carry takes the position that no non-U.S. organization has any right to tell us what our rights are under our constitution,” said Eric Friday, lead council at Florida Carry, an organization dedicated to advancing the rights of Floridians to bear arms.
+“Florida Carry takes the position that no non-U.S. organization has any right to tell us what our rights are under our constitution,” said Eric Friday, lead counsel at Florida Carry, an organization dedicated to advancing the rights of Floridians to bear arms.

 “They are taking the cause internationally because they have completely failed in their attempts with Florida legislature to change Florida law,” Friday said, “so now they are trying to run to outside organizations that they think can do something but can really do nothing.”

 Shamile Louis, an executive board member of the University of Florida Dream Defenders, said at the local level, the report demonstrates the work being done by motivated young adults is meaningful work, bringing attention to their cause in Gainesville and across the state.

 “By taking this to a higher level and not just keeping it consolidated to Florida and to the U.S. (and) by having this on a worldwide platform, it puts even more pressures on our legislators and our government to do right by its own people,” she said.